RISE AGAINST DOMESTIC VIOLENCE SA

 • Volunteers may not propose or expect payment

-• Volunteers may not publicly represent RISE without written authorization
+• Volunteers may not publicly represent RISE without written authorisation

 SECTION 3: CONFLICT OF INTEREST AND ETHICAL MANDATE